Skip to main content

 TOEFL Speaking Topics | Crack the TOEFL Speaking Section

-TOEFL Speaking Task 1
+TOEFL Independent Speaking Task Questions- Task 1

 Since this question will usually include everyday topics, you will not need any specialized knowledge to respond to this question.
 While responding to questions of this type, ensure that you respond to all parts of the question.
 Make sure that you are clear about your opinion and give reasons that support your opinion.
-Your score doesn’t depend on which option you choose (because there is no “right” or “wrong” answer), but rather on how well you state and explain your choice.
+Your score doesn’t depend on which option you choose (because there is no “right” or “wrong” answer) but rather on how well you state and explain your choice.

-TOEFL Independent Speaking Task - Question Types :
+TOEFL Independent Speaking questions – Preference

-• There are many different approaches to academic studies, and all of them have specific benefits.
+Q.1.There are many different approaches to academic studies, and all of them have specific benefits.
 Do you prefer to study for tests in a group, or to study alone?
+Include details and examples to support your explanation.
+Q.2.
+Some people like to watch television news programs every day, while others like to watch them only now and then.
+Which do you prefer?
 Include details and examples to support your explanation.

 I like to study for my examinations on my own.
 This is how I feel for two reasons.